samocooper/nuclitrack/docs/index.rst

 Once everything is selected, click save training.
 A button for classifying cells will now appear.
 Click this to assign probabilities to every cell in the image sequence.

 Everything is now ready for tracking, hit this button to begin tracking.
-A feed of cell scores will appear in the terminal after a short period of time, giving the total score of tracking.
-This will increase steadily as tracks are iteratively added.

 .. figure:: Nt03.jpg
    :scale: 80 %